Bucks County, Pennsylvania: Tourism

-Another important asset of the county is tourism.
 The county's northern regions, colloquially referred to as Upper Bucks, are known for their natural scenery, farmland, colonial history, and proximity to major urban areas, including Philadelphia, New York City, Allentown, Reading, and Atlantic City, each of which is within a two-hour driving radius.

 Bucks County is home to twelve covered bridges.
 Ten are still open to vehicular traffic; two others, located in parks, are open only to non-vehicular traffic.
 All Bucks County bridges use the Town truss design.
 Schofield Ford Bridge, in Tyler State Park, was reconstructed in 1997 from the ground up after arsonists destroyed the original in 1991.

 Popular attractions in Bucks County include the shops and studios of New Hope, Peddler's Village (in Lahaska), Washington Crossing Historic Park, New Hope Railroad, Bucks County River Country and Bucks County Playhouse Theater (in New Hope).
 Rice's Market near Lahaska is a popular destination on Tuesday mornings.
 Quakertown Farmer's Market (locally called "Q-Mart") is a popular shopping destination on weekends.
 The county seat of Doylestown has the trifecta of concrete structures built by Henry Chapman Mercer, including the Moravian Pottery and Tile Works, the Mercer Museum and Fonthill, Mercer's personal home.

 Southern Bucks, colloquially referred to as Lower Bucks, is home to two important shopping malls, Neshaminy Mall, Oxford Valley Mall, and Sesame Place, a family theme park based on the Sesame Street television series.
 Also within Lower Bucks County is Parx Casino and Racing in Bensalem, a casino and thoroughbred horse racing track.
 The casino was built on the grounds of what was originally Philadelphia Park Racetrack.
 The complex includes the thoroughbred horse racing track, expansive casino, a dance club, numerous dining options, and the Xcite Center.